Texas BTU Calculator

 Humidity control

 In humid regions (Houston, Gulf Coast), right-sizing helps the system run long enough to remove moisture.
 Oversizing can make the home feel clammy even when the thermostat reads “cool.”
 If humidity is a persistent problem, a dedicated dehumidifier can help.
+For newer, tighter Texas homes, an HRV or ERV provides controlled fresh air without adding humidity load.

 Ceiling height